LeeHengYu/quant-longshort/README.md

 4. The market orders in paper trading usually take up to a few minutes to be filled even for QQQ such a highly liquid security (don't know why).
 Making tracking the portfolio net worth harder.

 ## To do list
-- Broadcasting summary formatting `pandas.DataFrame.to_json(orient = "index")` (Details TBC)
+- Broadcasting summary formatting `pandas.DataFrame.to_json(orient = "index")`
-- Line API connection and callback code (a separate file that wouldn't be pushed to github)
 - Some error handling (suggested)
 - Line messages formatting.
-See [Flex message](https://developers.line.biz/en/docs/messaging-api/flex-message-elements/) for more. (optional)
+See [Flex message](https://developers.line.biz/en/docs/messaging-api/flex-message-elements/) for more.
 - Train a new model on "USDJPY" & "EURUSD" (replicate what's happening in QQQ/IWM context but there is no background reason.) (optional)
 - Helper functions generalized to FOREX cfd. _(For forex cfd trades, need to create two separate contracts: cash trading pairs for data, cfd for orders)_ (optional)
 - Making the code OO to handle global variables (by making them instance variables, optional)